 It is important to focus on the things you can control right now vs. dwelling on the “what ifs”.
 Having a plan in place can help you feel more in control of the situation.

-For people suffering from anxiety, the unpredictability about the coronavirus is the hardest thing to handle.
+For people suffering from anxiety, the unpredictability of the coronavirus is the hardest thing to handle.
 We don’t know how exactly we’ll be affected or how bad things might get.

 HealthOne has previously shared a few things that you can do to manage your anxiety and fears.